Bradley shoots 67 at Memorial

 Bradley didn’t like the way he finished off the Byron Nelson Championship two weeks ago, and while talking to his mother, she suggested he go to a shorter putter.

 "I hadn’t put any thought into it up until that point," he said.
+"And so I thought I needed something to get me excited about playing because I was bummed."

 Bradley has not won since the Bridgestone Invitational in 2012, and he needs to get moving if he wants to earn a spot on the Ryder Cup team.
 Inspired to experiment by his mother, he played with Jordan at The Bear’s Club in South Florida, asking him to be relentless in heckling and make Bradley feel uncomfortable, "which he’s good at."